 A case in point – Bitcoin.

 At the end of 2017, investors were riding a huge wave of optimism after 24 months of uninterrupted gains and a complete lack of volatility.
 Moving that euphoria from traditional equity markets to the new world of crypto currency was easy; if you thought your existing returns were impressive, look what you could win here!

 And so the predictions on Bitcoin came.
 And did not stop.

 On the 1st January 2017, one Bitcoin was priced at $1,000.
 On the 31st December 2017, the price was $13,170.18.
 They are big numbers.
 Massive numbers.
 And as such, participants coined it in.
 The above predictions pointed to the new paradigm; traditional Fiat currencies were the past, crypto was the future.

 The most conservative prediction above was a 51.86% return during 2018.
 The most bullish was 759%.

-That is a 75.24% fall in value.
+Then this happened: a 75.24% fall in value.
 Distinctly different to the predictions offered by the significant owners of bitcoin.
 Yet very, very tempting to take up at the time.

 Now I acknowledge that this could be construed as rather an extreme example.
 However, many, many investors got caught up in the furore and have lost rather a lot on the back of those particular apples from that particular cart.